Page navigation

 Location of employment of agriculture graduates

-Agriculture graduates were working in various locations across the UK, with Scotland accounting for the largest proportion at 15.6%.
-West Midlands was the second most common location, with areas like Birmingham, Warwickshire and Staffordshire being particularly popular.
-Individuals also found work in Hertfordshire, Essex and Cambridgeshire, making the East of England an appealing location.
+Agriculture graduates were working in various locations across the UK, with the West Midlands accounting for the largest proportion at 15.1%.
+South West England was the second most common location, with areas like Gloucestershire, Somerset and Devon being particularly popular.
+Individuals also found work in Aberdeenshire, Edinburgh and Dumfries and Galloway, making the Scotland an appealing location.

 Salaries

-Agriculture graduates who didn't pursue further study after graduation earn an average of £28,620, which is just below the overall average for all graduates (£28,731).
+Agriculture graduates who didn't pursue further study were earning an average of £29,060 when surveyed 15 months after graduation, which is just below the overall graduate average of £30,030.

 To explore the destinations of graduates from other subjects, read What do graduates do?